IbraTech04/subly/README.md

    - Click "Load Subtitles"
    - Watch as your custom subtitles seamlessly integrate with YouTube's player!
    - Subly *also* injects a button to toggle subtitles on/off in the native YouTube player!

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### What this means:
+- ✅ You can use this project for personal and commercial purposes
+- ✅ You can modify and distribute this code
+- ✅ You can contribute to this project
+- ⚠️ You must include the original license notice

+## 🤝 Contributing

+We welcome contributions from the community!
+Whether it's bug fixes, feature additions, or documentation improvements, your help makes Subly better for everyone.